uday610/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Graph execution
 ~~~~~~~~~~~~~~~

-A graph should be executed only after it is initialized.
-The graph execution should be followed by an wait function.
-The required APIs are:

-    - `xrtGraphReset` can be used to reset a previously opened graph by disable tiles and enable tile reset.
-    - `xrtGraphRun` can be used to execute the graph by enabling the tiles and disabling the tile reset.
-The API ``xrtGraphRun`` takes additional argiment that is used to specify the number of iteration of the graph execution.
+XRT provides basic graph execution control APIs to initialize, run, wait, and terminate graphs for a specific number of iterations.

+    - `xrtGraphReset` : To initialize the graph
+    - `xrtGraphRun`: To run the graph for a number of iterations or infinitely
-    - xrtGraphWait
+    - xrtGraphWait :
+    - xrtGraphWaitDone:
-    - xrtGraphWaitDone
+    - `xrtGraphEnd`:

 .. code:: c
       :number-lines: 35

-           ret = xrtGraphReset(graphHandle);
+           xrtGraphReset(graphHandle);
-           if (ret)
-                throw std::runtime_error("Unable to reset graph");

-           ret = xrtGraphRun(graphHandle, 1);
+           xrtGraphRun(graphHandle, 3);
+           xrtGraphWait(graphHandle,3);
+           xrtGraphRun(graphHandle,5);
+           xrtGraphEnd(graphHandle,5);

+In the above example, after initalizing the graph (API ``xrtGrapgReset``) the API ``xrtGraphRun`` is used for specific number of iterations.
+The ``xrtGraphWait`` blocks the execution until the number of iteration is done.
+The graph does not require reinitialization as long as ``xrtGraphWait`` API is used to wait for the iterations to finish.
+However, after the second exection for 5 iteration, the API ``xrtGraphEnd`` is used which has the same blocking behavior but needs reinialization if the the graph needed to executed again.

+**Infinite Graph Execution**: The graph runs infinitely if

 The graph suspend and resume function